Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 3 Hyper-competitive climate and impostor feelings

 Being suddenly surrounded by equally gifted peers can dent self-esteem and trigger avoidance.
-High-achievement environments show elevated anxiety and depression rates.
+Some students experience stress or low mood when they first enter a more competitive environment.
 Concrete move: Track progress against yesterday's self, not the cohort — for example, "I improved my Physics MCQ accuracy from 70 % to 82 %."

 4 Time-management pitfalls